Some info has been automatically translated. Show original language

 Tobair Nan Iaigair, Isle of Lismore, Oban AR02036F

 “Tobar nan Iasgair” means “Well of the fisherman”, for centuries, fishing boats would anchor here to fill up with fresh water.
-It’s a spacious family home, there's a huge sitting / dining room with wonderful views across Loch Linnhie, Benderloch, Ben Cruachan, and to the ferry terminal, and Island's, comings and goings.
+It’s a spacious family home, there's a large sitting / dining room with wonderful views across Loch Linnhie, Benderloch, Ben Cruachan, and to the ferry terminal, and Island's, comings and goings.
 Extra's, cot, high chair.
-There is a TV, games, VHS video's Wi-Fi, which is quite slow a well equipped kitchen, a sun porch, and a garden area. with superb views
+There is a TV, games, VHS video's Wi-Fi a well equipped kitchen, a sun porch, and a garden area. with superb views

 Top guest favourite